srujannayak32/SkillSphere/README.md

 SkillSphere is a robust and feature-rich platform that bridges the gap between students, mentors, and professionals.
 By combining real-time communication, AI-driven insights, and secure profile management, it empowers users to build meaningful connections and enhance their skills.
 Future enhancements include mobile app integration, advanced analytics, and multilingual support to further expand its capabilities.

+SkillSphere is a comprehensive online learning and mentorship platform designed to connect learners with mentors, facilitate collaborative learning experiences, and provide personalized education pathways through AI-powered recommendations.
+The platform enables users to discover courses, join interactive learning rooms, connect with peers and experts, and track their educational progress—all within a single, intuitive interface.